the-other-mariana/snowflaker-plugin/README.md

 # Snowflaker Plugin for 3dsMax

 Plugin in Maxscript that creates a snowflake mesh in 3dsMax with customizable parameters.
-The [pdf](https://github.com/the-other-mariana/snowflaker-plugin/blob/master/SnowflakerPlugin_Paper.pdf) explains the logic and concepts used for the development of this plugin. <br />
+The [pdf](https://github.com/the-other-mariana/snowflaker-plugin/blob/master/SnowflakerPlugin_Paper.pdf) explains the logic and concepts used for the development of this plugin.

 ## Specifications